-Licensed as a beerhouse in "Brewery Street" but not named in the eye town licensing records.
-Matched with the Duke of Wellington by cross-referencing licensees in the license record with those listed in various directories.
-Though where Brewery Street comes in is not known, since no such street appears on maps of the period (but Wellington Street is close to the old Charles Fisher brewery site.
+The Duke of Wellington was licensed as a beerhouse in "Brewery Street", but not named in the Eye town licensing records.
+It's been matched with the Duke of Wellington by cross-referencing licensees in the license record with those listed in various directories.
+Though where Brewery Street comes in is not known, since no such street appears on maps of the period (but Wellington Street is close to the old Charles Fisher brewery site).

 The beerhouse was closed down in 1908 as part of a scheme to reduce the number of "excess" alcohol licenses.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 Closure date from Eye town licensing records.